m1r24n/vJunos_on_KVM/README.md

-# how to automatically deploy vJunos on KVM, version 0.5
+# how to automatically deploy vJunos on KVM

+version 0.5

 ## Introduction
 This repository contains my notes and python scripts to deploy multiple vJunos VMs on KVM on linux platform.